niplav/site/range_and_forecasting_accuracy.md

 I hope that the dataset becomes richer the older these platforms become.

-Because in the linear regression all datapoints are weighted equally, it could very well be that a tiny bit of noise at the tails dominates the entire regression.
+Because in the linear regression all datapoints are weighted equally, it could well be that a tiny bit of noise at the tails dominates the entire regression.

 Accuracy Between Questions
 --------------------------